Here are a few additional photos from Looking for Shakespeare 2016’s production of Romeo and Juliet, directed by Nan Smithner.

 Each summer since 1999, a group of 15-25 young people from the New York City community participate in Looking for Shakespeare.
 High school students work with a director and graduate students from NYU Steinhardt’s Program in Educational Theatre to shape an original production of Shakespeare.
 The program was expanded to include students from across the country in 2009.

 This summer, the 2014 production will be Twelfth Night staged as a musical vaudeville.
-Interested young people can apply here and interested graduate students should register for MPAET:GE 2982 Directing Youth Theatre with Prof. Jonathan Jones
+Interested young people can apply at the LFS website and interested graduate students should register for MPAET:GE 2982 Directing Youth Theatre with Prof. Jonathan Jones

 By Taylor Bernard